NehorayG/ReleaseBot/README.md

 **Release Notes Description:**
 Added support for a new property in Azure AppRegistration - “assignmentRoles” in Compliance Engine.

-Affected Components: Fetchers, Compliance Engine
+<br>Affected Components: Fetchers, Compliance Engine

 ### Full Example:
 Release Notes Title: FEATURE Azure AppRegistration new property - 11:30 UTC

 Release Notes Description: Added support for a new property in Azure AppRegistration - "assignmentRoles" in Compliance Engine.
 This property enhances the management of assignment roles within the Compliance Engine.

-Affected Components: Fetchers, Compliance Engine, UI
+<br>Affected Components: Fetchers, Compliance Engine, UI

 Known Limitations: